Bachelor of Science in Sustainable Farm Management and Agribusiness SE509

 Agribusiness is one of Ireland’s most important indigenous industries and continues to evolve to be more sustainable in the production of clean, safe food for a growing population.
 This honours degree course will equip students with both the practical and academic skills that are essential for agribusinesses to succeed.
 The modules studied will deliver a broad range of skills in the business, science and technical aspects of modern day agriculture, with an emphasis on the sustainability of the agricultural industry.

-The BSc in Sustainable Farm Management and Agribusiness is run over four years, during which time students will learn in the classroom, the laboratory and in the field.
-Modules for ‘Young Trained Farmer’ status are delivered in the first two years while Professional Work Placement takes place in Year 3.
+The Bachelor of Science in Sustainable Farm Management and Agribusiness is run over three years, during which time students will learn in the classroom, the laboratory and in the field.
+Modules for ‘Young Trained Farmer’ status are delivered in the first two years while professional work placement takes place in Year 3.

 Is this course for you?